 - Upon your approval, we begin the creative process.
 Based on the requirements that she has gathered, the Creative Director and her team of designers sketch out the graphical concept of your site: color theme, style, fonts, page elements such as buttons, banners, graphics, logos (if needed), layout of pages and sub pages, flow of the site, usability, and projected user experience.

 - We present several mockups or design proposals for you to choose from.
 We let you visualize the site and get your thoughts about each page and its elements, until we fully capture your requirements and wishes.

 - This process is dynamic, may be back-and-forth, as we work with you and accommodate your changes until the desired result is achieved.
-In every step of the way, our Creative Project Manager communicates with you regularly.
+In every step of the way, our Creative Director communicates with you regularly.

-- Based on our experience, it is when the client sees how the site will most likely look like (the user interface) that more and more ideas come up.
+- Based on our experience, it is when you see how the site will most likely look like (the user interface) that more and more ideas come up.
 Here, we encourage you to learn scoping and determine the must-haves from nice-to-haves—with consideration to your budget and timetable.

 - When you have given your stamp of approval for each page of your system, the design part is pretty much done.
 The design team then creates the CSS guides and prepares the graphic assets or cuts for the development team.

 - All the design files and materials that are produced in this process are your property.
 Even prior to development, you have full and complete access to these PSDs, mockups, wireframe files, etc. We can send them to you through a file sharing system that we both will agree on.